tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 in {{!I-D.ietf-tls-external-psk-importer}} for more information.

 4. Where possible the main PSK (that which is fed into the importer) SHOULD be deleted after the imported keys have been generated.
-This protects an attacker from bootstrapping a compromise of one node into the ability to attack connections between any node; otherwise the attacker can recover the main key and then re-run the importer itself.
+This prevents an attacker from bootstrapping a compromise of one node into the ability to attack connections between any node; otherwise the attacker can recover the main key and then re-run the importer itself.